apache/hudi/website/docs/sql_dml.md

 :::note
 When created in spark-sql, partition columns will always be the last columns of the table.
 :::
-Here is an example of creating a COW partitioned table.
+Here is an example of creating a COW partitioned key less table.
 ```sql
 create table if not exists hudi_table_p0 (
 id bigint,